-The buzz on the street is about Synedrex, so we needed to learn as much as possible about the ingredients, side effects, clinical support and customer service.
+A diet product’s worth depends on whether it actually helps people lose weight.
+Let’s find out if Synedrex really works.
+We needed to learn as much as possible about the ingredients, side effects, clinical support and customer service.
 We also took a long, hard look at customer experiences.
-We processed and condensed so you have the info you need.
+We processed and condensed to give you the info you need.

 What You Need to Know

 Let’s start with the fact that Synedrex is a “thermogenic” supplement with B vitamins, caffeine, sulbutiamine, yohimbine extract and other ingredients.
 You can take up to two capsules a day, though you may want to start with one according to the directions.
 The small container means there’s no trouble taking them on the go.

 The start date of Metabolic Nutrition, the company behind Synedrex, is not listed on the official website, but we know the business started online in 1997.
 That’s quite a while to be on the supplement market.
 We like that the ingredients are available for the dieter and the BBB rating for several locations is good, but read on…

 I think I may need to get a little more used to it before I can use it as a pre work out.

 Side Effects – “Do You Need to Worry?”